Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 Figure.1 Number of Papers in Major Countries・Top10 Number of・Top1 Number of

-Source: Processed and prepared by the National Institute of Biomedical Innovation Policy based on "Science and Technology Indicators 2023 Statistics," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology
+Source: Processed and prepared by The Office of Pharmaceutical Industry Researchbased on "Science and Technology Indicators 2023 Statistics," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology

 As can be read from the graph, China's growth in the number of all papers, Top10, and Top1 was remarkable from the late 1990s, and it surpassed the U.S. to become No. 1 in the world in 2017 for the number of all papers, 2018 for the number of Top10, and 2019 for the number of Top1.
 The number of all papers in Japan showed growth exceeding that of major European countries in the 1980s and 1990s, and at one time was ranked second in the world after the U.S. However, a stagnant trend was seen after the 2000s, and the number of all papers in Japan showed an upward trend again after the latter half of the 2010s.
 On the other hand, Japan's Top 10 and Top 1 countries competed with Germany after the U.S. and U.K. from the 1980s to the 1990s, but stagnated after the 2000s, and the gap with the U.S., China, U.K., and Germany widened.
-Figure 2 shows the number of papers in the major countries and the number of T Figure 2 shows the chronological changes*4 in the world rankings of the number of papers, Top 10, and Top 1 of the major countries, and in 2020, they were ranked 5th in total number of papers, 13th in Top 10, and 12th in Top 1.
+Figure 2 shows the number of papers in the major countries and the number of T Figure 2 shows the chronological changes*4 in the world rankings of the number of papers, Top 10, and Top 1 in major countries.
 Although the behavior differs depending on the number of papers, Top10, and Top1, it was confirmed that Japan's research power in terms of both quantitative and qualitative aspects has been stagnant or in a downward trend since the 2000s.

 These figures for the number of papers, Top 10, and Top 1 are for Japan as a whole, including public institutions, companies, and non-profit organizations other than universities.
 The share of the university sector is stable at around 70% (78-69%) *4, indicating that the university sector plays an important role in the production of research papers.
 It seemed safe to regard the problem of Japan's research strength in terms of the number of papers as mainly a problem of academia such as universities.